tomasferrerasdev/next-ts-pokemon/README.md

 ## Pokemon website using NextJS, Next UI and TypeScript.
-This is a simple website that allows users to acces pokemon's data using Static generation with and without data bringing all the information from PokeAPI.
+This is a simple website that allows users to acces pokemon's data using Static generation with and without data bringing all the information from PokeAPI (https://pokeapi.co/).

 ![pokemon_detail](https://user-images.githubusercontent.com/107090584/174863335-225404cc-d258-4c5a-b260-991a9cc93f2c.png)
 ---------------------------------------